Coined quantum walks on the line: Disorder, entanglement, and localization

-Since the coin disorder significantly alters the dynamics of the quantum walk, it is interesting to explore the effects of disorder on the entanglement between coin and walker.
-The initial state given in Eq.~(\ref{eq:initial}) is a pure product state and thus, walker and coin are initially not entangled.
-Without disorder, the system remains at all times in a pure state and therefore the EE (see Eq.~(\ref{eq:EE})) is a good entanglement quantifier.
+\sw{ We have seen that disorder alters the quantum state of the CQW even when localization is not yet apparent (e.g., for $W=0.2$ and $t\simeq 100$).
+To further quantify the impact of disorder on the quantum state we study the coin-walker entanglement of the quantum state in the presence of disorder. } The initial state given in Eq.~(\ref{eq:initial}) is a pure product state and thus, walker and coin are initially not entangled.
+Without disorder, the system remains at all times in a pure state and therefore the EE [see Eq.~(\ref{eq:EE})] is a good entanglement quantifier.
 As we have explained in Sec.~\ref{sec:model}, in the presence of coin disorder we may consider either the ensemble average or the realization average.
 The ensemble average describes the statistical state of the system but is generally not pure and thus the EE is not a faithful entanglement witness.
 Conversely, every realization stays in a pure state at all times and thus the EE is a good entanglement witness for each individual run.
 Hence, to quantify the effects of disorder on the EE we consider the EE for each realization individually and average the resulting EEs afterwards.
 In Fig.~\ref{fig:EE} we show the resulting EE.
 First, we see that we recover the well-known result for the Hadamard walk for $W=0$~\cite{carneiro2005entanglement}.
-Further, we observe that the average entanglement of the CQW with coin disorder is lower than that of the Hadamard walk, indicating that the disorder effectively decreases the entanglement between walker and coin.
+Further, we observe that the average EE of the CQW with coin disorder is lower than that of the Hadamard walk, indicating that the disorder effectively decreases the entanglement between walker and coin.